 The Master's Programme in International Humanitarian Action is a multidisciplinary and international programme given in association with different universities in Europe and the rest of the world.
 It provides high-quality academic education and professional competences for a career in humanitarian action, emergency and disaster relief, and development at both national and international levels.
-The programme also has an active alumni network which supports new students in their careers by networking activities.
+The programme also has an alumni network which can support new students in their career.

 Why this programme?

 NOHA stands for Network on Humanitarian Action, which is the organisation responsible for this joint European Master's programme.